 - Animals must be able to be safely handled by medical staff; aggressive animals cannot be accepted for surgery.

 - Animals in the earliest stage of pregnancy CAN be scheduled for surgery, but an animal that is lactating (producing milk) can NOT have surgery until lactation has stopped.

 - Cats in heat CAN be scheduled for surgery without incurring an additional fee.
-Small dogs (up to 30 pounds) in heat MAY be scheduled, at the discretion of the veterinarian performing the surgery, for an additonal fee.
+Small dogs (up to 30 pounds) in heat MAY be scheduled, at the discretion of the veterinarian performing the surgery, for an additional fee.
 Large dogs (31 to 50 pounds) in heat can NOT be scheduled until the heat cycle is finished.

 - Dogs have to be tested negative for heartworms to undergo surgery.
 Heartworm testing is available on the day of surgery at an additional cost.